 • Mention dryness or watering during the eye exam, even if vision seems clear.

-When to Seek Faster Eye Care
+When to Seek Faster Eye Care for progressive lens digital eye strain study

 Most digital eye strain is not an emergency, but some symptoms need faster evaluation.
 Sudden vision loss, new double vision, severe eye pain, light sensitivity, a red painful eye, or a headache with neurologic symptoms should not be blamed on screens alone.